3 the square

 Outside

-At the front of the property and overlooking the Square’s courtyard, is a south-facing outdoor dining set up for four enveloped by garden blooms.
-The perfect spot for a chilled glass of rosé at golden hour or your morning coffee ritual.
+At the front of the property and overlooking the pretty shared courtyard garden, is a south-facing outdoor dining set up for four people – the perfect spot for a chilled glass of rosé or your morning coffee.

 Dogs

-3 The Square welcomes one dog for an additional fee of £40 per dog.
+3 The Square welcomes one dog for an additional fee of £40.
 With country walks from your doorstep and the shallow waters of the River Eye to splash around in, this is a haven for furry friends.
-Kindly note that dogs are not allowed upstairs or on any of the furniture.
+Please note that dogs are not allowed upstairs or on any of the furniture.

 • Welcome Hamper